Changissnz/nu_merchant_principal/README.md

 of some sorts, for the agent of some behavior.
-This section's coupling of "pride" with "perception" uses conceptualizations that are relatively simple in quantification and visualization, rather than by selecting phenomena believed by some to be representative of "pride".
+This section's coupling of "pride" with "perception" uses conceptualizations that are relatively simple in quantification and visualization, instead of narrating over select phenomena believed by some to be representative of "pride".

+Pride, in the realm not necessarily entirely reserved to human beings, but to sentience in general, is a motivating and controlling force before the perception, and a reactive force after the perception, despite how accurate the perception can be without any additional drivers connected to it (if that is even possible).